Mia Goth: 2007–2021: Early modelling and acting

+Goth began to audition for films at 15, and after finishing sixth form, won her first role in Lars von Trier's Nymphomaniac (2013), appearing alongside Charlotte Gainsbourg and Willem Dafoe in the segment "The Gun".
+In 2013, Goth played Sophie Campbell in three episodes of Sky Atlantic's crime drama series The Tunnel and appeared in Future Unlimited's music video for "Haunted Love", directed by Shia LaBeouf.

+In 2014, she appeared in the Stephen Fingleton directed introductory short film Magpie with Martin McCann.
+In 2015, Goth played the lead role of Milja in the post-apocalyptic thriller The Survivalist directed by Fingleton, followed by roles as Meg Weathers in the disaster adventure-thriller film Everest directed by Baltasar Kormákur, and Hanna Helmqvist in a 2016 episode of BBC One's crime series Wallander.

 Goth appeared in the horror film A Cure for Wellness (2016) directed by Gore Verbinski and had supporting roles in Luca Guadagnino's 2018 remake of Suspiria (1977) and the sci-fi mystery film High Life (2018) directed by Claire Denis.
 Goth appeared in Guadagnino's short film The Staggering Girl (2019) and Autumn de Wilde's period romantic comedy film Emma (2020).
 She also starred in Karen Cinorre's action drama film Mayday (2021) with Grace Van Patten and Juliette Lewis.